Who We Are

 2.3 Assist individuals with housing opportunities and architectural accessibility barriers through case services to experience less disability-related discrimination, rights violations, and exploitation.

-2.4 Assist individuals with disabilities through case services to have greater participation in their person-centered planning, receive person-directed services from their conflict free case management, and assist individuals subject to termination/discharge of services.
+2.4 Assist individuals with disabilities through case services to have greater participation in their person-centered planning, receive person-directed services from their case management, and assist individuals subject to termination/discharge of services.

-3.1 Assist students with disabilities in schools through case services to be protected against improper restraint and seclusion, illegal disciplinary measures or removals, or the use of inadequate behavioral planning.
+3.1 Assist students with disabilities in schools through case services to be protected against improper restraint and seclusion, illegal disciplinary measures or removals, and/or the use of inadequate behavioral planning.

 3.2 Assist students with disabilities through case services to be provided appropriate transition planning and services.